 He currently serves as principal of St. Peter’s Boys High School and lives in Staten Island with his wife, Angela and their three children.

-Currently serving as the assistant principal of academics, Emanuelsen lives in Staten Island with his wife, Madeline.
+He currently serves as assistant principal of St. Peter’s Boys High School and lives in Staten Island with his wife, Christine and their three children.

 Mark DeCristoforo graduated from Monsignor Farrell High School with the highest honors.
 He went on to earn his bachelor’s degree and master in business administration from Wagner College.
 He finished with a thesis for a masters in secondary education at St. Johns University and will receive his master’s degree upon completing his certification tests.